etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Go for iterables
 ^^^^^^^^^^^^^^^^

-When it comes to collections, especially large or expensive to compute, the concept of `iterability <https://docs.python.org/3/glossary.html#term-iterable>`_ kicks right in.
-To start with, `for` loop implicitly operates over `Iterable` objects:
+When it comes to collections, especially large or expensive ones to compute, the concept of `iterability <https://docs.python.org/3/glossary.html#term-iterable>`_ kicks right in.
+To start with, a `for` loop implicitly operates over `Iterable` objects:

 .. code-block:: python